-TMDLs for the impaired stations listed in this document were calculated by estimating the cross-sectional area of the channel at the impaired station and estimating average tidal flow.
-TMDL loads were based on the SSM WQS.
-Detailed description of the methodology along with an example calculation can be found in Appendix C - The Method Used to Calculate the Daily Load.
+TMDLs for the impaired station listed in this document was calculated by estimating the cross-sectional area of the channel at the impaired station and estimating average tidal flow.
+TMDL load was based on the SSM WQS.
+Detailed description of the methodology along with an example calculation can be found in Appendix B - The Method Used for Calculate the Daily Load.